 The Students' Association supports all safe activities and events that you as a society wants to hold provided they are properly risk assessed.
 Risk Assessments identify hazards so that you can address, mitigate and prevent them, to ensure the smooth running of your event and safety of those attending.

 As a society you are able to hold events as long as they are safe and risk assessed where appropriate.
 In order to hold an event, you must email or fill out a form.
-This must be done 2 weeks in advance of the event happening.
+This must be done 10 working days (excludes weekends, bank holidays, and evenings) in advance of the event happening.
 To simplify things, events have been split into different categories.

-For training slides and information, see Manage society.
+For training slides and information, see Manage Your Society.

 For accident or incident reporting, use this form.